The Hottest Three Letters in Skincare

 More recently, plant-derived alternatives have appeared, sourced from ginseng, rice, and algae.
 These vegan-friendly versions are gaining traction in consumer products, though salmon-derived PDRN remains the most extensively studied form.

 While PDRN might sound like a cutting-edge novelty, it has a surprisingly long research history.
-Scientists in the Soviet Union were already investigating DNA fragments from salmon milt back in 1986, exploring whether they could help treat radiation-related conditions following the Chernobyl disaster.
+PDRN research originated in Italy in the 1990s, where scientists began studying polydeoxyribonucleotides for wound healing and tissue regeneration.
+Italian researchers at the University of Messina were the first to characterize PDRN's mechanism of action through adenosine A2A receptor activation, leading to pharmaceutical products for wound care.
 Over the following decades, researchers discovered that PDRN preparations helped with wound healing and tissue repair — and, as often happens in medicine, noticed an interesting side effect: the skin looked noticeably younger.

 How PDRN Works: Tricking Your Skin Into Self-Repair